caa-dev-apps/libcef_v2/README.md

 # libcef_v2
-a small cpp and lua project for processing cef files v1.0.0
+a project for processing cef files v1.0.0. (code in lua and cpp)

 libcef_v2:
 - A merger of two older google-code hosted projects libcef (efw PartA/B processing) and the cef2cef interpolation code.
 Slight variations in results from the original cef2cef interpolations are to be expected as a different method of calculating interpolation values is used.